 100 Little Free Libraries Will Be Granted

 We are excited to gift 100 Little Free Library book-sharing boxes to sites that will create greater book access for children!
-Individuals or organizations in the U.S. and Canada—such as schools, community centers, and public libraries—are invited to apply.
+Individuals or organizations in the U.S. and Canada—such as schools, community centers, and public libraries—are invited to apply through the application deadline of April 11.
 Each library will include a starter set of children’s books provided by HMH.
-The application will be open until April 11.

 “We want these libraries to reach organizations that help a critical constituency: children and their families in book deserts,” said Metzger.
 “The data is clear; books in children’s hands accelerate and strengthen reading skills.
 Little Free Library wants to continue to be a catalyst for learning success.”

 UPDATE: Read about the first 25 Little Free Library grantees here!
 The remaining 75 grantees will be announced throughout the summer.